Hike the Parihaka Scenic Reserve for Stunning Panoramic Views of Whangārei

-- Choose from several well-maintained tracks, including the steep Drummond Track and the scenic Ross Track featuring glow worms.
+• Choose from a variety of well-maintained tracks, such as the challenging Drummond Track and the scenic Ross Track, offering unique natural features.

-- The lookout platform provides informative signs about visible landmarks, enhancing the hiking experience and appreciation of the views.
+• The lookout platform includes informative signs about visible landmarks, enriching your hiking experience and deepening your appreciation of the views.

 Trails and Tracks